Sviatoshyn: Location

 The neighborhood is located in the North-East of the Dnieper Upland, in the western part of Kyiv.

 The suburb is situated on both sides of Kyiv's Prospect Beresteiskyi.
 The neighborhood borders the Nyvka River in the west.
 Sviatoshyn Forest Park begins on the opposite side of the river.

 The east boundary of the suburb is the Kyiv–Kovel railway.
-The neighborhoods of Bilychi, Akademmistechko, and Aviamistechko are located to the north of Sviatoshyn.
+The neighborhoods of Bilychi (Kyiv), Akademmistechko, and Aviamistechko are located to the north of Sviatoshyn.
 The neighborhoods of Mykilska and Borshchahivka as well as Skarbovyi forest and the villages of Zhovtneve and Petropavlivska Borshchahivka are located to the south.

 All of Sviatoshyn's adjacent neighbourhoods and suburbs belong to the Sviatoshynskyi District with the exception of the village of Petropavlivska Borshchahivka, which is in the Bucha Raion.

 By roads, the suburb is located: